-Format Assembly Format Description 81 <t></t> Stobj typeTok Store a value of type typeTok at an address.
+Format Assembly Format Description 81 < T > stobj typeTok Store a value of type typeTok at an address.

-..., dest, src \rightarrow ...,
+..., dest, src $\rightarrow$ ...,

-If typeTok is a value type, the stobj instruction copies the value src to the address dest.
-If typeTok is a reference type, the stobj instruction has the same effect as stind.ref.
+The stobj instruction copies the value src to the address dest.
+If typeTok is not a generic parameter and either a reference type or a built-in value class, then the stind instruction provides a shorthand for the stobj instruction.